banisterious/obsidian-oneirometrics/README.md

    > Sensory Detail: 4, Emotional Recall: 3, Lost Segments: 2
    ```
 3. Use the ribbon icon or command palette to analyze your dreams
-4. View the generated metrics in your project note
+4. View the generated metrics in your project note:
+   - Summary section with averages and statistics
+   - Detailed section with expandable content
+   - Sortable and filterable columns

 ## Contributing